cptcr/discord-development/handler/README.md

 - **Sharding Agent:** Shard your bot to make it more efficient.
 - **Dynamic Database Support:** Supports variuos types of databases.
 Doesnt matter if you use a SQL based database or a MongoDB database.
 - **WebHook Events:** Supports WebHook events so you can get notified when something happens.
+- **Event Handler:** Build-in event handler so you can build files to respond to events from discord.
+- **Scheduled Tasks:** Automate recurring actions.
+- **File Cache System**: Store data in files for faster access.
+- **Plugin System:** Load plugins to extend the functionality of your bot.

 # Installation
 1. Clone the repository.